IxeYgrek/BeamMP-Web-Interface/README.md

 • Only the MAP currently configured on the server is present in the MOD folder, the others are placed in a separate folder to optimize MOD download and loading time.

+• Multilingual management of the interface (and only the interface, not database content such as MOD names and descriptions).
+For the moment, English and French only.
+Any language can be added to the lang file.

 # Installation
 ## prerequisites